davidag/xtimetracker/docs/contributing/hack.md

         (venv) $ make docs

-8. Commit your changes and push your branch to GitHub:
+8. Commit your changes and push your branch to GitLab:

         $ git add .
         $ git commit -m "Your detailed description of your changes."
         $ git push -u origin name-of-your-bugfix-or-feature

-9. After [reading this](./pr-guidelines.md), submit a pull request through the GitHub website.
+9. After [reading this](./pr-guidelines.md), submit a pull request through the GitLab website.

 <a href="#run-the-tests"></a>
 ## Run the tests